 - Availability of facilities with contractual agreement with UMB.

-- Consideration of the sequence and type of internship to provide the best possible clinical experiences for all students.
+- Consideration of the sequence and type of clinical experience to provide the best possible clinical experiences for all students.

 - Circumstances beyond the student’s control or foresight.

 Due to the facility complexity and rigor, some facilities have greater expectations of performance and productivity and require advanced student skills.
 Examples include:

 - Block faculty input and block performance/grades

 Clinical assignments are subject to change for various reasons, including changes in clinical staffing, suspension of student programming, and the facility closure.
 If a clinical site is cancelled, the student will be reassigned by the DCE.
 If the student’s ability to attend clinic is hampered, the student must notify the Clinical Education office as soon as the issue is identified.